astraindev/WozUtter/README.md

 3. Change the `RECAPTCHA_PUBLIC_KEY` variable to your public key.
 4. Change the `RECAPTCHA_PRIVATE_KEY` variable to your private key.
 5. If you want to use SSL, change the `RECAPTCHA_USE_SSL` variable to True.

+### WSGI
+WozUtter supports WSGI deployment by providing a `wsgi.py` file.
+A `server-dist.ini` file is provided for uWSGI.
+Just copy it over as `server.ini` and modify, if need be.